Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 2nd October 2012
 I was quoted in an article in .NET Magazine on the new TypeScript language:

-> “…Steve Fenton calling it a “great new take on the JavaScript problem”, and “the first that doesn’t assume that JavaScript is a problem in the first place”.
-He said TypeScript “just adds some syntactic sugar that makes the development experience more productive”.”
+> …Steve Fenton calling it a “great new take on the JavaScript problem”, and “the first that doesn’t assume that JavaScript is a problem in the first place”.
+He said TypeScript “just adds some syntactic sugar that makes the development experience more productive”.

 [Read the full article in .NET Magazine…](http://www.creativebloq.com/javascript/microsoft-unveils-typescript-10126055).